• Email

 • ¾ cup frozen corn

-7. Add the dry ingredients to the wet ingredients and mix on medium speed until just combined.
+• Add the dry ingredients and whisk until just combined.

-9. Pour batter into the same skillet you used to melt the butter.
+• Fold the corn into the batter, then pour the batter into the same skillet you used to melt the butter or your prepared baking pan.

 Notes